-About six inches to the right or left of the tub/hole, make sure the ground is packed firmly and place the landscaping brick lengthwise on the dirt.
-This will be a level base for the water course/the top layer of the waterfall.
+About 6 inches to the right or left of the tub/hole, make sure the ground is packed firmly and place the landscaping brick lengthwise on the dirt.
+This will be a level base for the watercourse, which is the top layer of the waterfall.

-Set the water course piece on top of the brick so that the spout end extends about 4 or so inches over the tub.
-Carefully and firmly pack dirt around the brick and bottom of the watercourse so that only the rim is showing in the side facing you (away from the fence or wall).
+Set the watercourse piece on top of the brick so that the spout end extends about 4 inches over the tub.
+Carefully and firmly pack dirt around the brick and bottom of the watercourse so that only the rim is showing in the side facing you -- away from the fence or wall.
 Only cover part of the spout underside and the back.
-Use enough to hold it in place but not too much were the dirt will be high or loose and erode easily from water splashed out from the waterfall or rain.
+Use enough to hold it in place but not so much so the dirt will be high or loose and erode easily from water splashed out from the waterfall or rain.

 Use mulch to finish the hill around the watercourse and taper off to the right or left side of the small waterfall and down to the little pond.
 Blend in with the surrounding landscape.